radio-crestin/bibleshow-presentation-mobile-app/README.md

 # BibleShow Presentation Mobile App

 A React Native application built with Expo for displaying Bible verses in real-time sync with BibleShow software.
+This app was specifically designed for preachers to have a mobile view of the currently displayed Bible verse during their sermon, ensuring they stay in sync with what the congregation sees on the main presentation screen.

 ## Features